blackmountainb/blackmountainb/README.md

 - 📍  Based in Portugal.
-- 🔭 I’m currently working at Microsoft as a Support Engineer on Azure Core, IaaS Virtual Machines team.
+- 🔭 I’m currently working at Siemens as a Data Scientist.
-- 👩‍🎓 I’m currently finishing a Master's degree on Biomedical Engineering at University of Coimbra.
+- 👩‍🎓 I’m a MSc.
+Biomedical Engineer.
 - 🎓 My projects on GitHub currently come from my academic journey.
 - 🎯 In tech, I'm interested on Assistive Technology, Artificial Inteligence and project development.
 - ⚡ Fun fact: I've bungee jumped the same amount of times as the quantity of repositories I have on GitHub 😁